-Barcelona is love not because of its 24/7 party scenes, but also because it has some of the most architecturally and artistically revered ancient buildings such as the Paul Guell Mansion.
+Barcelona is love not because of its 24/7 party scenes but also because it has some of the most architecturally and artistically revered ancient buildings, such as the Paul Guell Mansion.

-I was in the city only for a few days and boy, there’s so much art around.
+I was in the city only for a few days, and boy, there’s so much art around.
 And there’s no doubt that Gaudi rules above all other artists.
 In fact, Barcelona is also called “The City of Gaudi.”
-That’s how famous he is Catalan.
+That’s how famous he is in Catalan.
 His works are visible everywhere.
-Art was merely an excuse, I wanted to see Palau Guell – I wanted to see how how the wealthy aristocrats of the past resided in their designer mansions and how those very designers managed to create the residence of their dreams.
+Art was merely an excuse; I wanted to see Palau Guell – I wanted to see how how the wealthy aristocrats of the past resided in their designer mansions and how those very designers managed to create the residence of their dreams.

 Ready?
 Let me take you inside.